 Before you start

-Our validation checklists tell you what we need to register your application.
-They help to make sure you give us all the information we need.
+Our validation checklist tells you what we need to register your application.
+It will help you to make sure you give us all the information we need.
 If you don't, we will have to contact you for more which can lead to delays.
+The Council adopted a new local list for applications submitted from 1 October 2022.

 Before you submit an application you should: